What is 'Learner Language'?

 - grammatical competence: sentence-level grammar -- accuracy & complexity

-- discourse competence: text, or groups of sentences -- coherence
+- discourse competence: patterns of paragraph and text structure -- cohesion and coherence

 - sociolinguistic competence: politeness, pragmatics, and social register -- appropriateness

-- strategic competence: getting messages across -- effectiveness
+- strategic competence: ability to get a message across -- effectiveness

 How do students acquire communicative competence in a second language?

-Fortunately, when second-language learners do communication activities in the classroom that focus on the authentic exchange of information, and invite the expression of critical thinking skills, their ‘built-in syllabus’ appears to spur the development of these four areas of communicative competence.
+Fortunately, when second-language learners communicate in activities that require the improvised exchange of information and the expression of critical thinking skills, their 'built-in syllabus' appears to spur the development of communicative competence.
 The role of the teacher is to provide fertile ground for this language growth.